wtm1417/minimal-mistakes/_pages/about.md

 layout: single
 author_profile: true
 ---
-Hi, I'm William.

 I'm currently a 4th year medical student at Boston University applying into diagnostic radiology.
+I am interested in utilizing technology to improve healthcare.
 I created this site to share my interests and current projects.

 ## Education
 **Boston University** Doctor of Medicine